Logo

 Why OFFSET Pagination Broke Our API at Scale (And How Cursor Pagination Fixed It)

 Our Cache Made the App Slower.
-The Redis Mistake I’ll Never Repeat
+The Redis Cache Mistake I’ll Never Repeat

 Our Cache Made the App Slower.
-The Redis Mistake I’ll Never Repeat
+The Redis Cache Mistake I’ll Never Repeat

 We added caching to speed things up.
 Latency dropped, then quietly got worse.
 This is a real production bug breakdown of how a Redis cache invalidation mistake slowed critical pages and how I fixed it without rewriting the backend.